-[Formerly the North Country Institute and Retreat for Writers of Color
+Wild Seeds Writers Retreat is formerly the North Country Institute and Retreat for Writers of Color

-Winter Retreat Dates:
+Winter 2021 Retreat Dates:

-Location: Medgar Evers College, CUNY
+February 18-12 at Medgar Evers College, CUNY in Brooklyn, NY.

 The Wild Seeds Writers Retreat (formally The North Country Institute & Retreat for Writers of Color), a collaboration with the Center for Black Literature, the English Department at SUNY, Plattsburgh, and the Paden Institute and Retreat for Writers, provides a writing community where established as well as newly discovered writers of color can focus on the craft of writing and create cross-cultural conversations around the literature created by writers of the African Diaspora.
 Writing fellows have an opportunity to draw upon their experiences as writers in a racialized society; to become knowledgeable about the issues and concerns facing writers of color; and to study with a professional in the genres of fiction, memoir, and poetry.
 The first Writers Retreat, held in 2004, was highly successful and featured poet Sonia Sanchez, author Tony Medina, and writer Indira Ganesan.
 Subsequent faculty workshop leaders have been nonfiction writer Patrice Gaines, poets Martin Espada, E. Ethelbert Miller, and Aracelis Girmay; and writers Jeffrey Renard Allen, Marita Golden, Victor LaValle, and Bernice McFadden among many others.
 The Writers Retreat alternates between the Valcour Educational and Conference Center in Plattsburgh, New York, and the campus of Medgar Evers College, Brooklyn, New York.

 Recognizing that the Writers Retreat should not be limited to a specific geographical region, the Center renamed the Retreat in honor of Octavia E. Butler, a speculative fiction writer known for blending science fiction with African American spiritualism.
-Butler was a writer whose writing crossed many boundaries and represented varying diverse voices. the Wild Seeds Writers Retreat strives to provide writers of color an opportunity to meet other writers; to workshop their writing among peers; and engage with published writers about concerns and issues related to writing and publishing in a creative, nurturing, and intellectually stimulating environments.
+Butler was a writer whose writing crossed many boundaries and represented varying diverse voices.
+The Wild Seeds Writers Retreat strives to provide writers of color an opportunity to meet other writers; to workshop their writing among peers; and engage with published writers about concerns and issues related to writing and publishing in a creative, nurturing, and intellectually stimulating environments.
 Overall, the Wild Seeds Writers Retreat aims to provide the broader New York State area with an opportunity to become knowledgeable about works being produced by writers of color and the challenges they face.

 Jeffrey Renard Allen, Martin Espada, Bernice McFadden, Major Jackson, Indira Ganesan, Aracelis Girmay, Marita Golden, Patrice Gaines, Ravi Shankar, Tonya Cherie Hegamin, Sandra Jackson-Opoku, Victor LaValle, E. Ethelbert Miller, Greg Pardlo, Ernesto Quiñonez, and Sonia Sanchez.